haticenuryalman/Transit_Tracker/README.md

 # Transit Tracker
-*A C# WinForms application for managing trips and passengers.*
+C# WinForms application for managing trips and passengers.*

 ---